AntonPopoff/android-color-wheel/README.md

 ```

-**Important note: keep in mind that since `ColorWheel` is a two-dimensional view it can't
+**Important note: keep in mind that `ColorWheel` is a two-dimensional implementation of HSV color
+model.
+Two-dimensional in that case means that its brightness (value) component of HSV is always
+set to `1`.
+Because of that, `ColorWheel` can't display every single color supported by HSV.**

-display every possible color.
-Therefore when you set a color which can't be correctly
-displayed it is transformed to the closest *HSV* color with the *brightness (value)*
+**Therefore if you set a color which can't be displayed it will be transformed to the
-component set to 1.
-In order to pick colors which can't be displayed by `ColorWheel`
+closest *HSV* color which can be displayed by `ColorWheel`.
+In order to pick colors
-you can additionally use `GradientSeekBar`.**
+which can't be displayed by `ColorWheel` you can additionally use `GradientSeekBar`.**

 You can set a listener via `ColorWheel.colorChangeListener` property: